TeeOkome/Pre-seeds-Program/README.md

 ## How You Can Contribute

 We believe in the power of collaboration and invite you to join us in shaping this program.
-Here are some ways you can get involved:
+To find out how you can get involved, read our [CONTRIBUTING.md](CONTRIBUTING.md) file.

-1. **Curriculum development**: Review existing content and/or contribute to creating new modules.
-2. **Funding**: Support the program financially or help us identify funding opportunities.
-3. **Grant writing**: Help us secure funding by writing or assisting with grant applications.
-4. **Partnerships**: Collaborate with us to deliver the course (in a cohort-based training or workshop format) or connect us with organisations and individuals who could benefit.
-5. **Hosting**: Host this program on your educational platform.
-7. **Publicity**: Spread the word about the program and its potential impact!

 ## Contact